wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-mountain-view-tustf3r09m.md

 ---
 position: DevOps Engineer
 description: >-
-  Our client, a well-known e-commerce platform, is seeking a DevOps Engineer to join their team in Mountain View, California.
-This bustling city, nestled between Sunnyvale, Palo Alto, and Los Altos, offers the perfect blend of a tech-driven, dynamic environment and California charm.
-As a DevOps Engineer, you will play a critical role in maintaining and scaling their infrastructure during high-traffic periods.
+  Our client, a wellknown ecommerce platform, is seeking a DevOps Engineer to join their team in Mountain View, California.
+This bustling city, nestled between Sunnyvale, Palo Alto, and Los Altos, offers the perfect blend of a techdriven, dynamic environment and California charm.
+As a DevOps Engineer, you will play a critical role in maintaining and scaling their infrastructure during hightraffic periods.
+Qualifications  Proven experience as a DevOps Engineer, preferably in a large scale ...

-  ## Qualifications

-  - Proven experience as a DevOps Engineer, preferably in a large scale ...
 location: 'Mountain View, CA'
 team: Software
 datePosted: '2024-12-28T02:10:33.220Z'